7 Mistakes to Avoid on Your Next Tech Job InterviewMarch 31st, 2021

 Make sure there’s no one around to disturb you.
 So, before the interview starts, inform your family or flatmates you’ll be busy for the next one to two hours and ask them not to make noise.

 It’s very distracting to be interviewing a candidate with someone else in the room cleaning, especially if they are using the vacuum cleaner, or if the candidate is in the living room just a few meters away from family members or friends who are talking or watching TV.
-Besides being hard for the recruiter to keep focused on the interview, it’s not very respectful.” - Rita Santos, KWAN Talent Acquisition Specialist
+Besides being hard for the recruiter to keep focused on the interview, it’s not very respectful.” - Rita Santos, Ambassador of KWAN

 If you really have to answer a phone call, let the recruiter know beforehand